Article

 To help clarify the branding process for business owners looking to understand and explore the full impact of their company's brand, our Co-Founders answered seven of our most frequently asked branding questions.
 From building brand awareness to transferring brand equity during a divestiture, this “FAQ” offers insight into how your brand can affect everything from your business goals to your corporate culture.
 Here's what Bo and Jonathan cover:

-Company culture starts with your mission, vision and values.
+Company culture starts with your mission, vision and brand values.
 Make sure these are aligned, institutionalized and practiced.
 Engage your employees in that process through surveys, special task force teams or other feedback opportunities.

 Build reinforcements into the culture itself.
 Look for ways to ritualize your brand and your culture through corporate events or employee recognition systems.
 Use “RRR” to test whether company culture holds a significant role in your workplace: Can you recognize it?
 Can you repeat it?
 Do you reward it?